-- Use quotation marks ("...") to indicate direct quotations, with a reference to the page number. - The reference must be inserted directly at the relevant point in the text (and not just at the end of the paragraph). - References must always follow the chosen citation style, correctly and in full, in the text as well as in the bibliography. - For passages that are similar to the original text, a reference with page number should also be given. - Thinking, content and ideas adopted from other sources must be acknowledged as such. - References for illustrations, graphics, tables and formulas taken from literature must include the exact page number or, if applicable, the illustration/graphic/ table/formula number in the original publication. - Changes made to illustrations, tables and graphics must be noted/indicated (e.g. adapted from, amended from, based on).
+- Use quotation marks ("...") to indicate direct quotations, with a reference to the page number. - The reference must be inserted directly at the relevant point in the text (and not just at the end of the paragraph). - References must always follow the chosen citation style, correctly and in full, in the text as well as in the bibliography. - For passages that are similar to the original text, a reference with page number should also be given. - Thinking, content and ideas adopted from other sources must be acknowledged as such. - References for illustrations, graphics, tables and formulas taken from literature must include the exact page number or, if applicable, the illustration/graphic/ table/formula number in the original publication.

+Changes made to illustrations, tables and graphics must be noted/indicated (e.g. adapted from, amended from, based on).
 A licence to edit the illustration must also be obtained from the publisher/rights holder.
 (Please make your supervisees aware of the Teaching guidelines regarding data protection and copyright).

-https://intranet.meduniwien.ac.at/lehre/rechtliches-lehre/#c4416
+intranet.meduniwien.ac.at/lehre/rechtliches-lehre/#c4416

-- If formulations such as "A number of studies have shown that ..." are used, the studies (publications) must also be referenced. - References must also be provided for specific studies referred to in the text. - Secondary citations must be indicated as such. - If specific figures are stated in the text, they must be clearly supported by a reference. - Academic literature (including academic literature published online) must always be given precedence over other publications. - Formulas must be numbered on the right-hand edge of the page, in accordance with chapter number (to simplify corrections), e.g. (1.1), (1.2) - Illustrations and tables must also be numbered with the chapter number (this makes changes easier), e.g. Figure 1.1: [description], Figure 1.2: [description] - All images and tables must be accompanied by descriptions.
-Lists of illustrations, tables and formulas must be provided in the thesis, including a clear reference to their position in the text (page number, etc.) The numbering and descriptions of illustrations, tables and formulas must be identical in the list and in the text. - Embedded illustrations, tables and formulas must be introduced and explained in the text and not simply inserted without explanation.
+- If formulations such as "A number of studies have shown that ..." are used, the studies (publications) must also be referenced. - References must also be provided for specific studies referred to in the text. - Secondary citations must be indicated as such. - If specific figures are stated in the text, they must be clearly supported by a reference. - Academic literature (including academic literature published online) must always be given precedence over other publications. - Formulas must be numbered on the right-hand edge of the page, in accordance with chapter number (to simplify corrections), e.g. (1.1), (1.2)

+- Illustrations and tables must also be numbered with the chapter number (this makes changes easier), e.g. Figure 1.1: [description], Figure 1.2: [description] - All images and tables must be accompanied by descriptions.
+Lists of illustrations, tables and formulas must be provided in the thesis, including a clear reference to their position in the text (page number, etc.) The numbering and descriptions of illustrations, tables and formulas must be identical in the list and in the text. - Embedded illustrations, tables and formulas must be introduced and explained in the text and not simply inserted without explanation. - Indicate Al usage, save prompts and Al output, document using a table of tools used and describe the degree of revision.